circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ## Setting an Environment Variable in a Job

-To set environment variables at the job level, use the [`environment` key]({{ site.baseurl }}/2.0/configuration-reference/#job_name).
+To set an environment variable in a job, use the [`environment` key]({{ site.baseurl }}/2.0/configuration-reference/#job_name).

 ```yaml